rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 ### Step 3: Create a Release Branch & Version it

-There is no one to say you can't create this branch before you develop a feature or developing all features, but this is subjective - if it's an improvement or not is your subjective call.
-In the end, there is a release branch!
+Creating a release branch before developing all features or even before starting any development is entirely feasible.
+However, whether it's a good idea or not depends on your specific circumstances and preferences.
+Irrespective of when you create release branch, you need to either merge develop branch whenever it's updated, or make PRs directly to release branch.

 ```bash
 // Create a release branch from the develop branch